apache/hudi/docs/quickstart.md

 ```

 ## Where to go from here?
+You can also do the quickstart by [building hudi yourself](https://github.com/apache/incubator-hudi#building-apache-hudi-from-source-building-hudi),
+and using `--jars <path to hudi_code>/packaging/hudi-spark-bundle/target/hudi-spark-bundle-*.*.*-SNAPSHOT.jar` in the spark-shell command above
+instead of `--packages org.apache.hudi:hudi-spark-bundle:0.5.0-incubating`

-Here, we used Spark to show case the capabilities of Hudi.
+Also, we used Spark here to show case the capabilities of Hudi.
 However, Hudi can support multiple storage types/views and
 Hudi datasets can be queried from query engines like Hive, Spark, Presto and much more.
 We have put together a
 [demo video](https://www.youtube.com/watch?v=VhNgUsxdrD0) that showcases all of this on a docker based setup with all
 dependent systems running locally.
 We recommend you replicate the same setup and run the demo yourself, by following